microsoft/tyger/docs/guides/distributed-runs.md

   Optional.
 - `--worker-replicas`: The number of parallel workers.
 Defaults to 1.

-If using a specification file, a distributed run must include:
+If using a specification file, a distributed run must include a top-level `worker` field:

 ```yaml
 # ...